 No doubt that repairing a burst pipe can cost a lot.
 But, what is even more worrisome is the water damage from uncontrolled water leaks.
 This damage can cost thousands of dollars for repair.

-Which Water Supply Pipes Are More Likely to Freeze
+Which Water Lines Are More Likely to Freeze

-Moreover, pipes located along the exterior walls of a home as well as pipes running through the attic, basement, crawlspace and unheated areas of the home are vulnerable to freezing.
+Moreover, exposed pipes located along the exterior walls of a home as well as pipes running through the attic, basement, crawl space, and unheated areas of the home are vulnerable to freezing.
 Also, the main water supply line can be at risk of freezing and bursting.
 Also, keep in mind that hot water pipes can freeze and eventually burst.

 Insulation is the best solution in preventing pipes to freeze.
 Insulate pipes that run along the exterior wall of your home and pipes that are located in unheated areas.
 Moreover, open kitchen cabinet doors to allow warm air to circulate the pipes.